dinoboff/github-tools/README.rst

 for hosting a Python package and its documentation if gh-pages was easy to setup and was compatible with Sphinx.

-Setting up a root branch for gh-pages and setting Sphinx html build directory as a repository is quite complex; especially since Sphinx put its source and static files in directories named "_static" and "_source" that gh-pages doesn't want to serve them.
+Setting up a root branch for gh-pages is quite complex; Sphinx put its source and static files in directories named "_static" and "_source" that gh-pages doesn't want to serve them.

 The Sphinx extension (github.tools.sphinx) corrects the last problem; some paver tasks (github.tools.task.*) take care of the creation of a Git submodule to host the built html documentation; The PasteScript template create the basic layout and pavement.py script to get started.

 Requirements
 ============

 This extension and its dependencies require:

- * setup-tools,
+ * a GitHub user account and,
  * Git (tested with 1.6.2.4),
- * a GitHub user account and,
+ * Python 2.5+,
- * Python 2.5+.
+ * setup-tools.

 It currently has only been tested on Ubuntu 8.04 (and Git built from source) with Python 2.5.